icyflame/json-where/README.md

 $ sudo make install
 ```

+When this repository is cloned, the configure script will be missing.
+You can
+create it by running the [`autogen.sh`][3] script.

 By default, these commands will install the executable `json-where` inside
 `/usr/local/bin/`.
 You can change the destination by running the configure
 script with the `--prefix` option.
 Other options that you can pass to the
 configure script can be found on the [autoconf manual][2].

-The configure script and other autotools-related files were generated using the
-[`autogen.sh`][3] script.

 ## Credits